assist-project/dtls-fuzzer/README.md

 It is assumed that a recent (>=8) JDK distribution of Java VM is installed, plus associated utilities (maven).
 We recommend using sufficiently strong hardware, otherwise sensitive timing parameters such as response waiting time might become too low, causing learning to fail.
 The original experiments were run on a many-core server, however, we expect (though haven't tested thoroughly) that learning should be possible also on a dual-core or quad-core (virtual-)machine with 4 GB of memory or more.
+Finally, visualizing models or even exporting them to .pdf requires installing the [graphviz library][graphviz].
+It is assumed that the 'dot' utility is located in the system PATH.

 ## Installing dtls-fuzzer
 Run the prepare script which will deploy the local .jars dtls-fuzzer depends to your local maven repository, then install the tool itself.